How to Make ChatGPT Just Answer: Kill the Apologies, Padding, and Walls of Text

 A faster way to check

 Paste a prompt into FixMyPrompt.
-The rubric flags missing tone constraints, model-pleasing phrasing in your input that the model will mirror back, and missing "skip the recap" instructions.
-The rewrite adds a tight tone block.
+The rubric flags missing tone constraints, missing length constraints, missing format constraints, model-pleasing phrasing in your input that the model will mirror back, and missing audience anchors.
+The rewrite adds an explicit tone, length, and format block.

 Three free reports per day.
 No signup.